An injective Model for Twisted Derived Categories and Curved Koszul Triality: Injective Guan-Lazarev model structure

 Let $A$ be a CDG-algebra, $\check{B}A$ its extended bar construction and $\tau:\check{B}A\to A$ the canonical twisting cochain.
 The following construction is due to Positselski \cite[Section 6.2]{Positselski2011}.
 There is an adjunction

 constructed as follows.
-For any CDG $A$-module $M$, let $Hom^\tau(\check{B}A,M)$ be the graded $\check{B}A$-contramodule $Hom_k(\check{B}A,M)$ with differential
+For any CDG $A$-module $M$, let $Hom^\tau(\check{B}A,M)$ be the graded $\check{B}A$-contramodule $Hom(\check{B}A,M)$ with differential

-for any homogeneous element $f\in Hom_k(\check{B}A,M)$ of degree $|f|$ and $c\in\check{B}A$.
-Similarly, for any CDG $\check{B}A$-contramodule $P$ with contraaction map $\alpha:Hom_k(C,P)\to P$, let $Hom^{\tau}(A,P)$ be the graded $A$-module $Hom_k(A,P)$ with differential
+for any homogeneous element $f\in Hom(\check{B}A,M)$ of degree $|f|$ and $c\in\check{B}A$.
+Similarly, for any CDG $\check{B}A$-contramodule $P$ with contraaction map $\alpha:Hom(C,P)\to P$, let $Hom^{\tau}(A,P)$ be the graded $A$-module $Hom(A,P)$ with differential

-for any two homogeneous elements $f\in Hom_k(A,P)$ and $a\in A$ of degree $|f|$ and $|a|$, respectively.
+for any two homogeneous elements $f\in Hom(A,P)$ and $a\in A$ of degree $|f|$ and $|a|$, respectively.

-\begin{theorem} Let $A$ be a CDG-algebra over a field $k$ and denote by $\check{B}A$ its extended bar construction.
+\begin{theorem} Let $A$ be a CDG-algebra and denote by $\check{B}A$ its extended bar construction.
 There exists a cofibrantly generated model category structure on the category of CDG $A$-modules with closed morhpisms between them, satisfying the following conditions.

 \begin{enumerate} \item An $A$-module homomorphism $f:M\rightarrow N$ is a weak equivalences if and only if

 is a quasi-isomorphism for all $A$-modules of the form $V=Hom^\tau(A,W)$ for some some finite dimensional $\check{B}A$-contramodule $W$.